serene-sparks/artfight-rss/SETUP.md

 ]

 # Whitelist of supported ArtFight profiles (optional)
-# If empty, all profiles are allowed
+# If empty, all profiles are allowed.
+This is not recommended.
 whitelist = [
     "your_artfight_username",
     "another_username",